 - Report the damage to your insurance company as soon as it is possible.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are completed.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 - Water Source: In case of water damage, it is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Air Conditioning: Turn the air conditioner on to aid in drying in the summer or in regions with more humidity.
+- Air Conditioning: Turn your air conditioner on to aid in drying in summertime or in regions with more humidity.

-- Floors: Remove as much standing water as possible, using towels or a mop.
-(Don’t use the vacuum cleaner.)
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
+(Don’t use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking on carpet if at all possible.
+- Carpets: Avoid walking or tracking on carpet if at all possible.
 Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings and other absorbent surfaces.

 - Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with mild soap and water, cleaning both sides of the leaves.

-If your business or home is damaged by storm, fire, mold, water or other disaster, Call Paul!
+If your home or business has been damaged by fire, storm, water, mold or other disaster, Call Paul!